aniyomiorg/aniyomi/README.md

     * Create backups locally to read offline or to your desired cloud service

 ## Download
-Get the app from the [releases page](https://github.com/jmir1/aniyomi/releases).
+Get the app from the [releases page](https://github.com/Quickdesh/animite/releases).

-If you want to try new features before they get to the stable release, you can download the preview version [here](https://github.com/jmir1/aniyomi-preview/releases).

 ## Issues, Feature Requests and Contributing